 2. Listing the Property for Sale

-Meet with your real estate agent to sign a listing agreement.
+Sign a listing agreement with your real estate agent to officially put the property up for sale.
 Your agent or a professional photographer will take photos to accompany the listing.
-You and your agent will work out a plan for marketing and showing the property.

 3. Marketing and Advertising